-Mentors truly play a transformative role in young people’s loves.
+Mentors play a transformative role in young people’s lives.
 In reflecting on my own experiences, I cannot help but be grateful for those exceptional individuals who invested their wisdom, support and time in me.
 From my 5th grade teacher who encouraged my love for learning, my 7th grade track coach who tirelessly trained and pushed me pass the finish line, my AP English teacher who strengthened my writing skills, and my former boss in college who encouraged my passion towards the field of education.
 They made the difference I needed to be a better person today.

 For gifted learners, mentors can help guide them through difficult formative years and help remove the barriers to advancement that schools can often create.
 At IEA, we are fortunate enough to have a remarkable group of staff members, instructors, fellows and counselors, and mentors who invigorate, support, and work with our community of curious, bright learners.
 It is because of each of you that IEA is able to fulfill our mission to ensure that each gifted child’s specific needs are met so that they can reach their full intellectual and personal potential.
 So thank you to staff members and…

 - Academy instructors who share their passions and expertise and create nurturing learning spaces where our students can be themselves and delve into their curiosities.